factionsecurity/faction/README.md

 ## Import the Vulnerability Templates
 1. Navigate to Templates -> Default Vulnerabilities
-2. Click Update from VulnDB.
+2. Click Update from Faction.

 ## Customize reports
 You can find out more information about creating your own custom report templates here: